Martha Grimes: Works

-The Man With a Load of Mischief, Help the Poor Struggler and The Deer Leap were filmed on behalf of the German and Austrian broadcasters ZDF and ORF under the title Der Tote im Pub (The Dead Man in the Pub) (2013), Mord im Nebel (Murder in the Fog) (2015) and Inspektor Jury spielt Katz und Maus (Inspector Jury plays Cat-and-Mouse) (2017).
-Fritz Karl as Jury, Götz Schubert as Plant and Katharina Thalbach as "Lady" Agatha Ardry.
+The Man with a Load of Mischief, Help the Poor Struggler and The Deer Leap were filmed on behalf of the German and Austrian broadcasters ZDF and ORF under the title Der Tote im Pub (The Dead Man in the Pub; 2013), Mord im Nebel (Murder in the Fog; 2015), and Inspektor Jury spielt Katz und Maus (Inspector Jury plays Cat-and-Mouse; 2017), respectively.
+Starring are Fritz Karl as Jury, Götz Schubert as Plant, and Katharina Thalbach as "Lady" Agatha Ardry.